jouvetg/igm_old/README.md

 The Instructed Glacier Model (IGM) simulates the ice dynamics, surface mass balance, and its coupling through mass conservation to predict the evolution of glaciers, icefields, or ice sheets (Figs. 1 and 2).

-The specificity of IGM is that it models the ice flow by a Convolutional Neural Network (CNN), which is trained with state-of-the-art ice flow models (Fig. 3).
+The specificity of IGM is that it models the ice flow by a Neural Network, which is trained with state-of-the-art ice flow models (Fig. 3).
 By doing so, the most computationally demanding model component is substituted by a cheap emulator, permitting speed-up of several orders of magnitude at the cost of a minor loss in accuracy.

 ![Alt text](./fig/cores-figs.png)